PelionIoT/connected-lights-cloud/docs/4_connectivity.md

 * `3311/0/5706` - the color of the LED.
 * `3311/0/5853` - the timeout (in seconds) after detection; lights are disabled when this period ends.
 * `3311/0/5850` - whether you should have the lights permanently on (or off).
-* `3201/0/5700` - the number of times the PIR sensor/user button was triggered.
+* `3201/0/5700` - the number of times the PIR sensor or user button was triggered.
 Read only, and should allow notifications.

 You can use the `create_resource` function to define extra resources and attach actions to each resource.